csbenson001/anything-llm/cloud-deployments/aws/cloudformation/DEPLOY.md

-# How to deploy a private AnythingLLM instance on AWS
+# How to deploy a private LegalEagle instance on AWS

-With an AWS account you can easily deploy a private AnythingLLM instance on AWS.
+With an AWS account you can easily deploy a private LegalEagle instance on AWS.
 This will create a url that you can access from any browser over HTTP (HTTPS not supported).
 This single instance will run on your own keys and they will not be exposed - however if you want your instance to be protected it is highly recommend that you set the `AUTH_TOKEN` and `JWT_SECRET` variables in the `docker/` ENV.

 **Quick Launch (EASY)**
 2. Log in to your AWS account